Curtis McGrath

-Curtis Wain McGrath, (born 31 March 1988) is an Australian paracanoeist and former soldier.
+Curtis Wain McGrath, (born 31 March 1988) is an Australian Para canoeist and former soldier.
 He took up canoeing competitively after both of his legs were amputated as a result of a mine blast while serving with the Australian Army in Afghanistan.
 McGrath won consecutive gold medals in the Men's KL2 at the 2016 Rio and 2020 Tokyo Paralympics, and has won ten gold medals and a silver at ICF Paracanoe World Championships between 2014 and 2019.

 Personal

 McGrath was born in New Zealand on 31 March 1988.
 His parents are Kimberley and Paul, and he has two siblings – Brent and Sophia.
 He grew up in Queenstown, New Zealand and attended Wakatipu High School.
 As a ten year old, his farming family moved to the Western Australian Wheatbelt but then returned to Queenstown.
 In his last year at high school, he was awarded the Bruce Grant Memorial Trophy for Outdoor Education.
 His family later relocated to Brisbane, Queensland.
 McGrath had a desire to become a jet pilot but became a combat engineer.

 McGrath was awarded a Sporting Full Blue at Griffith University whilst studying a Bachelor of Aviation Management.

 In 2024, he was appointed to the Paralympics Australia Board.